Arvesta Kelly

 Arvesta Kelly (born November 20, 1945) is an American former professional basketball player.
-A combo guard, he played four seasons in the American Basketball Association (ABA), winning the title with the Pittsburgh Pipers in 1968.
+A combo guard, he played four seasons in the American Basketball Association (ABA), winning a league championship with the Pittsburgh Pipers in 1968.

 College career

 By his own admission Kelly was "not real good in basketball" in his junior year at Lanier High but performed better in track and field for which he received a scholarship offer from Lincoln University (Missouri).
 After improving at basketball during his senior year he received offers from other colleges but chose to remain with Lincoln as they were the first to contact him.
 Joining Lincoln in 1963, he started as a reserve for the basketball team until an injury propelled him to the starting line-up where he stayed thereafter.
 He also continued in track where he excelled in javelin, he finished third in the Kansas Relays decathlon in both 1965 and 1966.